mconner50/mconner50/README.md

 # Hello, I am Matthew
 <a href="https://www.linkedin.com/in/matthew-conner-4ab448282/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Hello, I am Matthew Conner, A Junior Cybersecurity Management student at Middle Tennessee State University.
+Hello, I am Matthew Conner, a Cybersecurity Management student at Middle Tennessee State University.

-I am a junior Cybersecurity with an interest in technology and a dedication to critical thinking and complex problem solving.
+I am a junior cybersecurity student with an interest in technology, dedicated to learning how to solve cyber-related threats and complex issues.

 ## Objective

 My journey in technology has led me to a passion for cybersecurity.
-This has made me eager to entry into the field and grow into a professional, specifically aiming into a Security Operations Center (SOC) or Incident Response role.
+This has made me eager to enter the field and grow into a professional, specifically aiming for a Security Operations Center (SOC) or Incident Response role.